 When you are released on bail, a bail supervisor manages and supervises your release into the community.
 Your bail supervisor will meet with you regularly.
 It is their job to make sure you follow the conditions and appear in court when you are supposed to.

 If You Violate Your Bail Order

 If you do not follow the conditions, you could be arrested and brought back to court to have the bail order reviewed.
 You might even be charged with a new offence.
 If you are charged with a new offence and convicted, the penalties may include a jail term, community supervision and/or a fine.

 Youth Bail Supervision

-For information about bail supervision for youth, visit Community Youth Justice Services on the Ministry of Children and Family Development website.
+For information about bail supervision for youth, visit Community Youth Justice Services.